-Small and neighbourhood drinking water supplies are not required to prepare a PHRMP, although their preparation by those supplies is recommended.
-As a result, this protocol will only apply to those supplies if the Medical Officer of Health has required a PHRMP to be prepared for a supply under section 69ZA of the Health Act 1956.
-The Medical Officer of Health may require a PHRMP to be prepared if he or she has evidence of a chemical determinand being present in the water at a concentration greater than 50% of its maximum acceptable value (MAV).
+2 Small and neighbourhood drinking water supplies are not required to prepare a water safety plan, although their preparation by those supplies is recommended.
+As a result, this protocol will only apply to those supplies if the Medical Officer of Health has required a water safety plan to be prepared for a supply under section 69ZA of the Health Act 1956.
+The Medical Officer of Health may require a water safety plan to be prepared if he or she has evidence of a chemical determinand being present in the water at a concentration greater than 50% of its maximum acceptable value (MAV).